jhogsett/VFIformer-WebUI/README.md

 # Using Web UI

+## Frame Interpolation

-- Click the upper left panel or drag and drop a "before" frame
+- Click the upper left panel or drag and drop a *before* frame
-- Do the same for the lower left panel, for an "after" frame
+- Do the same for the lower left panel, for an *after*frame
   - sample images can be found in the `images` directory
 - Choose the number of splits
   - The number of created "between" frames will be (2 ** splits - 1)